liferay/lexicon-site/src/pages/docs/patterns/Forms/multiStepForm.md

 ### Usage

-Multi step form is meant to be used in those context where a major or big task has to be divided in smaller task with the aim of letting the user breath in the process and provide progressive completion feeling.
+A Multi step form is used when a major or big task has to be divided into smaller task, with the aim of letting the user breath in the process and providing them with a sense of progression.

-Multi step form is most commonly used to guide the user in the process of filling a complex or a long form.
-Some processes may require you to navigate backwards through the process.
-For those cases make sure to set up links in the multi step form elements.

-Lexicon recommends 7 as a maximum number of steps to have for two reasons.
-First, because 7 is a good number of elements to remember.
-Second, because when reaching mobile screens is a good threshold for touch interaction.
-In case you need more than 7 steps they will be grouped under the 6th element in the multi step form with a dropdown menu.

-* Each of the steps can have 3 different states: Disabled, selected or done.
+* Each step can have three different states: Disabled, selected, or done.
-* Use it when the task is long and/or complicated to divide it in small chunks easier to complete by the user.
+* Use it to divide long and/or complicated tasks into smaller chunks that are easier for the user to complete.
-* Use it when the user needs guidance in the process in a process that she is not familiar with.
+* Use it to guide a user through a new or unfamiliar process.
-* Use it when there is a specific sequence to complete steps.
+* Use it when there is a specific sequence required to complete the form.
 * Make chunks that are not overwhelming.
 * Step names must be clear, short, and express the content below them.
 Use two words maximum.